anraman/quantum/GroverDatabaseSearch/BlogPost/GroversBlog_Festive.md

 ![Phase shifted superposition](./Images/PhaseShiftedSuperpos.png)

-As we can see from the above, only the sign of the probability amplitude for our marked present has changed because of this operation – the bars are still all the same height (they still have the same magnitude).
+As we can see from the above, only the sign (phase) of the probability amplitude for our marked present has changed because of this operation – the bars are still all the same size (they still have the same magnitude) hence the measurement probabilities have not changed.
 In code, this reflection looks like this:

 ```csharp
 // Apply a rotation that has the effect of applying a -1